Calbee Kappa Ebisen vs. Ebi Senbei Shrimp Crackers

-Calbee Kappa Ebisen is one of my favorite snack foods.
-In fact, I have loved the shrimp cracker since I was a kid, but I wasn’t exactly sure whether Kappa Ebisen is classified as a Ebi Senbei or not.
+I have loved the shrimp cracker from Calbee “Kappa Ebisen (かっぱえびせん)” since I was small.
+But I wasn’t sure whether the snack was an Ebi Senbei or not.

 Ebi Senbei (海老煎餅)

-Kappa Ebisen is a shrimp cracker produced and sold by Japan’s largest snack food manufacturer in Japan.
+Meanwhile, Kappa Ebisen is the name of a shrimp cracker produced and sold by Calbee, the largest snack food manufacturer in Japan.